 West African Ebola epidemic

+An epidemic of Ebola that began in Guinea in March 2014 has now spread to neighbouring West African countries.
 The outbreak is the most severe epidemic of the disease to have occurred to date, and has been declared an international emergency by the World Health Organization.
-As of 12 September 2014, the virus had claimed over 2,400 lives in Guinea, Liberia and Sierra Leone, with a few cases occurring in Nigeria, the Democratic Republic of the Congo and in Senegal where three people have already died.
+The virus has claimed over 5,000 lives in Guinea, Liberia and Sierra Leone, with a few cases which occurred in Nigeria, the Democratic Republic of the Congo and in Senegal.

 At the same time, measures such as border containment, quarantine, airport screening, and appropriate protection for medical personnel could cost the governments of the region hundreds of millions of dollars from already stretched budgets.